Reduce stress by practicing gratitude

 Ways to practice gratitude

 - Start a gratitude journal.
 In your journal, write down at least three things that you are thankful for that day.
-Journaling daily is a healthy habit that has proven to activate brain areas that are related to morality and positive emotions.
+Journaling daily is a healthy habit that has been proven to activate brain areas that are related to morality and positive emotions.
 When you find purpose and express gratitude for the good things that come out of challenging situations, you can build self-resilience and forgiveness for others (and yourself).
 Reading your own words of gratefulness can also help you to feel better when you are struggling with being grateful.

 - Meditate.
 Take a moment to start and end your day actively thinking about how thankful and grateful you are.
 There are many guided and self-guided options out there to fit your needs.